wegnerce/taxomias/README.md

 a local copy of this database in combination with mappings to sequence data deposited in NCBI comes in quite handy in many situations (see usage scenarios).

-Taxomias is a small module written in python.The idea behind TAXOMIAS is to locally setup a tailored NCBI taxonomy database in form of an sqlite database and to provide wrappers to use taxonomic information to access sequence information.
-Currently taxomias comprises functions to access two NCBI resources:
+TAXOMIAS is a small module written in python.The idea behind TAXOMIAS is to locally setup a tailored NCBI taxonomy database in form of an sqlite database and to provide wrappers to use taxonomic information to access sequence information.
+Currently TAXOMIAS comprises functions to access two NCBI resources:

 1. RefSeq genomes